thorenscientific/documentation/docs/solutions/reference-designs/template/quickstart/a10soc.rst

 These resistors can be found on the backside of the A10SoC, underneath the FMCA connector (J29).
-The following picture shows the required configuration to be compatible with the :adi:`EVAL-AD9081`.
+The following picture shows the required configuration to be compatible with the :adi:`EVALUATION BOARD`.

 Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~